 - After killing Anatoly, Fisk sincerely admits that sooner or later he still would've cut the Ranskahovs off, on the grounds that their inability to deal with Matt has made them "too unpredictable" to have them in business.
 Given the nature of Anatoly's death, Leland is a bit skeptical.

 - Fisk finds the most important painting for his collection in the hands of a Holocaust survivor, whose relative was the actual painter.
 Her story is so sad that Fisk realizes this is a line he won't cross.
 He's somewhat annoyed and appalled to learn that Dex doesn't have the same standards, going behind Fisk's back and murdering Mrs. Falb to get the painting anyway, and is moreso offended when Dex tries to endear himself to Vanessa by calling himself "the new James Wesley".

 - Evil Sounds Deep: In the Japanese dub, he gets the Badass Baritone of Kenji Nomura.

 - Evil Sounds Raspy: Speaks in harsh, quiet whispers.

-- Evil vs. Evil: The conflict between him, Dutton, the Russians and the Albanian Mob.
+- Evil vs. Evil: The conflicts between him, Dutton, the Russians and the Albanians.
 Although, considering his charisma and the fact that he's an Affably Evil Wicked Cultured mob boss, viewers prefer that he wins over them.

 - False Flag Operation: